 RISE Education Cayman Ltd is a holding company without substantive operations and we conduct our operations primarily through PRC entities, including our variable interest entity, or VIE, and its subsidiaries and schools.
-Our first self-owned learning center opened in Beijing in October 2007.
-Over the last ten years, we have expanded our network of learning centers across China, including Shanghai in March 2010, Guangzhou in September 2012, Wuxi in June 2013, Shenzhen in May 2014, Foshan in December 2017 and Shijiazhuang in July 2019.
-We also expanded our business to Hong Kong and Singapore through acquiring 100% equity interest of Edge Franchising Co., Ltd, or the Edge, from Edge Learning Centers Limited during the fourth quarter of 2017 (the "Edge acquisition").
-As of December 31, 2019, we had a total number of 472 learning centers, including 469 learning centers across 154 cities throughout China, two learning centers in Hong Kong and one learning center in Singapore, which consists of 89 self-owned learning centers operated by us and 383 franchised learning centers operated by our franchise partners through franchise arrangements.
+Our first self-owned learning center was opened in Beijing in October 2007.
+Over the last 13 years, we have expanded our network of learning centers across China, including Shanghai in March 2010, Guangzhou in September 2012, Wuxi in June 2013, Shenzhen in May 2014, Foshan in December 2017 and Shijiazhuang in July 2019.
+We also expanded our business to Hong Kong and Singapore through acquiring 100% equity interest in Edge Franchising Co., Ltd, or the Edge, from Edge Learning Centers Limited during the fourth quarter of 2017 (the "Edge acquisition").
+As of December 31, 2020, we had a total number of 512 learning centers, including 509 learning centers across 167 cities throughout China, two learning centers in Hong Kong and one learning center in Singapore, which consisted of 92 self-owned learning centers operated by us and 420 franchised learning centers operated by our franchise partners through franchise arrangements.